ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-Repetition/html/_sources/Glossary.rst.txt

       To be reliably compared for a greater/lesser relationship, the values being compared must belong to a :term:`total order`.
-      In programming, the property of a data type such that two elements of the type can be compared to determine if they are the same (a weaker version), or which of the two is larger (a stronger version).
+      In programming, the property of a data type such that two elements of the type can be compared to determine if they the same (a weaker version), or which of the two is larger (a stronger version).
-      ``Comparable`` is also the name of an :term:`interface` in Java that asserts a comparable relationship between objects within a class, and ``.compareTo()`` is the ``Comparable`` interface method that implements the actual comparison between two objects of the class.
+      ``Comparable`` is also the name of an :term:`interface` in Java that asserts a comparable relationship between objects with a class, and ``.compareTo()`` is the ``Comparable`` interface method that implements the actual comparison between two objects of the class.